Limitations and Improvements of the Intelligent Driver Model (IDM): Introduction

 \subsection{Structure of this article}

 The paper is organized in the following way.
 In \Cref{sec:IDM} we review the classical Intelligent Driver Model (IDM) and describe briefly the physical meaning of the parameters involved.
 Well-posedness of the IDM for small time horizon is stated in \cref{theo:well_posedness_small_time_horizon}.
 In \Cref{sec:counterexamples} we analyze peculiar and possibly pathological behaviors of the model.
-Specifically, we provide explicit settings in which it produces negative velocities (\cref{ex:negative_velocity}), negative velocities and blow-up of the solution in finite time (\cref{ex:negative_velocity_blowup}), negative velocities and blow-up in finite time (\cref{ex:negative_velocity_blow_down}). \Cref{sec:well_pos_spec_dat_times} collects the main results of this work.
-Existence and uniqueness of a solution for all times and "safe" initial configurations of the drivers are stated and proved \cref{Th_wpsid_modified}.
-Moreover, these solutions show to have finite speed as long as they exist (\cref{lem:boundedness_velocity}) and to be ``collision free'' in the sense that the minimum distance between vehicles remains bounded, as proved in \cref{theo:lower_bounds}.\\ \Cref{sec:IDM_improvements} is devoted to the exploration, analysis and comparison of adjustments to the classic IDM in order to avoid the problems mentioned in Section 3 for general initial data.
-To this end, we introduce four slightly modified versions of the IDM for which well-posedness is proved: the \textit{projected IDM}, the \textit{acceleration projected IDM}, the \textit{vra- IDM} (velocity regularized acceleration) and the \textit{dra- IDM} (distance regularized acceleration) defined respectively in \cref{defi:IDM_projected_velocities}, \cref{defi:IDM_projected_velocities_acceleration}, \cref{defi:IDM_velocity_regularized} and \cref{defi:IDM_distance_regularized1}.
-A further and more drastic adjustment to the classic model is proposed in \cref{defi:IDM_discontinuous} which involves a discontinuous acceleration, and therefore denoted as \textit{discontinuous improvement}.

-Finally, in \Cref{sec:conclusions} we draw conclusions from our work and mention possible research directions opened by this contribution.
+Specifically, we provide explicit settings in which it produces negative velocities (\cref{ex:negative_velocity}), negative velocities and blow-up of the solution in finite time (\cref{ex:negative_velocity_blowup}, \cref{ex:negative_velocity_blow_down}). \Cref{sec:well_pos_spec_dat_times} collects some of the main results of this work.
+Existence and uniqueness of a solution for small times with lower bound on the distance which can be interpreted as ``collision free.'' \Cref{sec:IDM_improvements} is devoted to the exploration, analysis and comparison of adjustments to the classic IDM in order to avoid the problems mentioned in \Cref{sec:counterexamples} for general initial data.
+To this end, we introduce modified versions of the IDM for which well-posedness is proved: the \textit{projected IDM}, the \textit{acceleration projected IDM}, and the \textit{velocity regularized acceleration IDM} defined respectively in \cref{defi:IDM_projected_velocities}, \cref{defi:IDM_projected_velocities_acceleration}, \cref{defi:IDM_velocity_regularized}.
+A further and more drastic adjustment to the classic model is proposed in \cref{defi:IDM_discontinuous} which involves a discontinuous acceleration, and therefore is denoted as \textit{discontinuous improvement}.
+In \Cref{sec:multi_vehicle} we present some well-posedness results for the many vehicle case (based on the previous analysis in \Cref{sec:IDM_improvements}, and finally, in \Cref{sec:conclusions} we draw conclusions from our work and mention possible research directions opened by this contribution.